Braided fishing line

 Braided line was one of the earliest types of fishing line, and in its modern incarnations it is still very popular in some situations because of its high knot strength, lack of stretch, and great overall power in relation to its diameter.

+Background

 Braids were originally made from natural fibers such as cotton and linen, but natural fiber braids (with the very rare exception of braided silk) have long since been replaced by braided or woven fibers of synthetic materials like Dacron, Spectra or micro-dyneema into a strand of line.
 For these strands another term is used i.e. "carrier" as instance 8 strand braided fishing line is called an 8-carrier line.

 The braided line is visible underwater as compared to other lines.
 Due to this line's thin diameter, it can cause scratches and cuts on the angler's hands.
 Braided fishing lines have a low resistance to abrasion, and sharp objects can easily cut braided lines.
 Their actual breaking strength will commonly well exceed their pound-test rating.